Alexey Orlovski: Biography

-From 2002 to 2003, in the printing workroom "U&M Gelman" he finished the work of a series of printed pages by using 2 techniques – engraving on plywood and silk-screening.
-Starting with 2001 was engaged in teaching activity at the School of Modern Art at the National Institute of Design.
-In 2007, in M-Gallery in Kharkiv a retrospective exhibition of Alexey Orlovski was held – "20 years of work.
+From 2002 to 2003, in the printing workroom "U&M Marat Gelman", Orlovski finished a series of printed pages by using two techniques – engraving on plywood and silk-screening.
+Starting in 2001, the artist was teaching at the School of Modern Art at the National Institute of Design.
+In 2007, in M-Gallery in Kharkiv, a retrospective exhibition of Alexey Orlovski was held – "20 years of work.
 Printed graphics" (1987–2006).

 From 2001 to 2008, Alexey Orlovski collaborated with a children's publishing house "August", created illustrations for books: "Travkin's adventures" by S. Rozanov, "Russian poets for children and grown-ups" by A.I.
 Konyashov, "Turk's plaints" by Rozenshtorm.
-In 2008, the exhibition-presentation of "Turk's plaints" took place in the Zverev Center for Contemporary Art, where Alexey Orlovski demonstrated an array of manufacturer works from 1987 to 2007, which were partially demonstrated in the book.
+In 2008, the exhibition-presentation of "Turk's plaints" took place in the Zverev Center for Contemporary Art, where Alexey Orlovski demonstrated an array of works from 1987 to 2007, a few of which were used in the book.

-Between 2009 and 2001, he was engaged in lithography in the workroom on Nizhnyaya Maslovka.
+Between 2009 and 2001, the artist was engaged in lithography in the workroom on Nizhnyaya Maslovka.

-In 2014, he worked on a monumental painting of the frontages of a private house in the Crimea in the city of Alupka.
+In 2014, he worked on a monumental painting of the facades of a private house in Alupka, Crimea.

-The works of Alexey Orlovski are parts of the State Tretyakov Gallery, The Pushkin Museum of Fine Arts, State Galleries of Ekaterinburg, Kurgan, Tyumen, The Nizhny Tagil Museum of Fine Arts, NCCA of Vladikavkaz as well as of private collections.
+The works of Alexey Orlovski are parts of the collections of State Tretyakov Gallery, The Pushkin Museum of Fine Arts, State Galleries of Ekaterinburg, Kurgan, Tyumen, The Nizhny Tagil Museum of Fine Arts, NCCA of Vladikavkaz as well as of private collections.